csc7/PP5_CI_GDEC/README.md

 PEP8 was used to check the files written in Python, with "All right" results.

 The tool can be accessed with this link: http://pep8online.com .

+Flake8 (command: python3 -m flake8) was run to eliminate the loading of unused libraries.

 - **Django Project Files**